derektypist/nightlife-coordination/README.md

 In the form - zip_code is text.

+**Important Notes**

+As this project was worked on during Coronavirus:

+- Travel Restrictions may apply
+- Certain countries maybe in lockdown
+- Do not make any reservations if you experience COVID-19 Symptoms or if you are self-isolating
+- If a reservation has already been made and since you have made that reservation, you experience COVID-19 Symptoms or are self-isolating, remove the reservation
+- If a reservation has already been made and there is a lockdown, you may hang on to that reservation for a future date or remove the reservation
+- Check the web site for further information including their Facebook Pages, Twitter Pages, etc.
+- Place check with Government in your country, e.g. [UK Government](https://www.gov.uk)

 ## Features

 The ability to search for bars, as well as add and remove reservations.